 ¶18.
 “And to the messenger of the Assembly in Thyatira, write:

-27.and he will shepherd them with an iron staff (the way potters’ vessels are shattered), as I also received from my Father,
+27.and he will rule over them with an iron rod (like potters’ vessels, they will be shattered), as I also received from my Father,

 ¶1.
 “And to the messenger of the Assembly in Sardis, write:

 ¶He who has the seven spirits of God and the seven stars says these things:

 I know your works, that you have a reputation that you are alive, but you are dead.

 2.Be watchful, and strengthen the things that are left, which are about to die, for I have not found your works perfected before my God.